Engagement, User Satisfaction, and the Amplification of Divisive Content on Social Media: Discussion

 \subsection{Limitations}

-Our study was designed to be carefully controlled.
-The only difference between the two conditions in our experiment was whether the content was ranked reverse-chronologically or through the personalized algorithm.
-This allowed us to obtain precise estimates of the (local) effect of the algorithmic ranking.
-However, such an approach does not capture the algorithm's long-term effects.
-For example, by incentivizing some types of content over others, the algorithm changes what type of content is produced in the first place, which, in turn, affects what is available in the chronological timeline.
-If users have learned to produce more of the content that the algorithm incentivizes~\cite{brady2023algorithm}, this implies that the algorithm's long-term effects on the content-based outcomes we measure (emotions, partisanship, and out-group animosity in tweets) may be even greater.
-Nevertheless, rigorous experimentation needs to be done to establish how all the effects found in our study change over time in response to feedback loops~\cite{thorburn_2023}.
+There are several limitations to our study that should be regarded when interpreting our results.
+First, our study analyzed the difference in users' engagement-based and reverse-chronological timelines during only one point in time.
+Such an approach does not capture the engagement-based algorithm's long-term effects.
+For example, by incentivizing some types of content over others, the algorithm changes what type of content is produced in the first place, which, in turn, affects what is available in the reverse-chronological timeline.
+If users have learned to produce more of the content that the engagement-based algorithm incentivizes~\cite{brady2023algorithm,cen2023user}, then its long-term effects on the content-based outcomes we measure (emotions, partisanship, and out-group animosity in tweets) may be even greater.
+On the other hand, other research has failed to find long-term changes in user beliefs due to social media ranking algorithms~\citep{guess2023social,guess2023reshares,nyhan2023like,haroon2023nudging}, and the short-term changes in users' perceptions of their in-group and out-group that we found may not persist.
+Rigorous experimentation needs to be done to establish how all the effects found in our study change over time in response to feedback loops~\cite{thorburn_2023}.

-Another concern pertains to the ecological validity of our study.
-We only surveyed participants about the first ten tweets in each timeline, a method that might not perfectly mimic real-world Twitter usage where users can scroll past various tweets.
-Looking at the first ten tweets might be a reasonable approximation though---Bouchaud et al. (2023) found that users viewed an average of 30 tweets in one session of using Twitter~\cite{bouchaud2023crowdsourced}.
-In \Cref{appendix:robustness_to_tweet_threshold}, we show that our results are robust to using a range of thresholds, spanning from the first five tweets to the first ten tweets.

-Finally, we required participants to install a Chrome extension and relied on an online crowd-working platform for participant recruitment.
-This may have impacted the types of participants we could attract.
-In particular, compared to Twitter users in the 2020 ANES study~\cite{ANES2020}, our population tended to be younger (53\% of our study are aged 18-34 years old, compared to 45\% in the ANES study) and more likely to affiliate with the Democratic Party (56\% Democrat in our study versus 41\% in the ANES study) (see \Cref{appendix:user-demographics} for full demographic statistics).
+Second, we required participants to install a Chrome extension and relied on an online crowd-working platform for participant recruitment, and this may have impacted the types of participants we could attract.
+In particular, compared to Twitter users in the 2020 ANES study~\cite{ANES2020}, our population tended to be younger (53\% of our study were aged 18-34 years old, compared to 33\% in the ANES study) and more likely to affiliate with the Democratic Party (56\% Democrat in our study versus 43\% in the ANES study) (see \Cref{appendix:user-demographics} for full demographic statistics).
 We report on heterogenous effects by different demographic groups in \Cref{appendix:heterogenous-effects}, however, more research may be warranted before generalizing to the full Twitter population.